-At age 16 apprenticed at Yanks in Beverly Farms training under acclaimed Chef Erhard Wendt, nurturing an appreciation of a more sophisticated style of cuisine presented in a simple yet elegant manner.
+At age 16 he apprenticed at Yanks in Beverly Farms training under acclaimed Chef Erhard Wendt, nurturing an appreciation of a more sophisticated style of cuisine presented in a simple yet elegant manner.
 A love and passion for food truly took hold.

 After Johnson & Wales University in Denver Colorado, and a short stint at Marriott Hotel, he returned to Boston and worked at a couple of popular Boston restaurants including Anthem Kitchen & Bar and the eclectic Lucky’s Lounge in the Fort Point area.